A Costa Rica Christmas:

 Costa Rica is a primarily Catholic nation, and Costa Rican citizens observe Christmas with exuberance.
 Christmas in Costa Rica is a vibrant time: a celebration of the season, of lights and music, and of course, of family togetherness.

+Christmas trees are a huge part of Christmas in Costa Rica.
 Costa Rica citizens often decorate fragrant cypress trees with ornaments and lights.
 Sometimes the dried branches of coffee shrubs are used instead, or an evergreen branch if available.
 According to costarica.net

 , the Christmas tree in front of the Children’s Hospital in San Jose